 Students are often not aware that what gets posted online can hurt feelings, affect offline relationships and even jeopardize future college and/or career prospects.
 The nature of the Internet makes erasing content very difficult.
 Talking your students through a hypothetical example highlighting this may prove beneficial.
 Some examples are below:

 Individual Tweets can be confusing when read outside of their intended context.
 Has your student seen something offensive online?
 Is the Tweet part of a larger conversation?
-Here are some tips to help you Consider the Context.
+Here are some tips to help if you see offensive content.

 If the unwanted online behavior is persistent, it may be rooted in "real world" relationships.